Jorineg/TeamworkMissiveConnector/docs/label_categorization.md

 - `"R_*"` will not match `"r_101"`
 - Ensure your patterns match the actual casing used in your tags/labels

-### Performance

-- Pattern matching is performed in-memory and is very fast
-- The mapping file is loaded once at startup
-- To reload the mapping without restarting, you would need to restart the application

 ## Troubleshooting

 ### Categories Not Appearing